People

 Dr. Linden has authored or co-authored more than 100 peer-reviewed publications and has written two neuroscience books for general audiences.
 In 2010, Dr. Linden was recognized as a fellow in the American Association for the Advancement of Science.

-Frederick Marks has been a licensed architect for more than 25 years with a planning and design specialty in healthcare and laboratory science facilities.
+Frederick Marks has been a licensed architect for more than 30 years with a planning and design specialty in healthcare and laboratory science facilities.
 He holds degrees in architecture and business administration with a major in real estate and urban land economics.
-Frederick currently serves as a board advisor to The American Institute of Architects in Washington, D.C., as well as a member of its research committee and knowledge communities committee.
-He is an advisor to the Mayo Clinic Center for Innovation-Delos Well Living Laboratory in Rochester, Minn., and the building systems organization ASHRAE.
-He is a founding Board member of the Academy of Neuroscience for Architects, its former Chief Operating Officer and now president-elect.
-At Salk Institute, Frederick is working with a principal investigator to acquire data about the relationship between the human circadian system and exposure to natural and electric indoor lighting.
+Marks is a founding Board member of the Academy of Neuroscience for Architecture (ANFA) and has served as its Chief Operating Officer and past-president.

 Dr. Justin McArthur is nationally and internationally recognized for his work in studying the natural history, development and treatment of HIV infection, multiple sclerosis and other neurological infections and immune-mediated neurological disorders.
 Dr. McArthur has also developed a technique to use cutaneous nerves to study sensory neuropathies, including those associated with chemotherapy, HIV and diabetes.